-It turns out, the reference originated with an Anglo-Saxon idiom that dates back well over 1000 years.
+It turns out, the reference originated with an Anglo-Saxons that dates back well over 1000 years.
 Baili-wick is literally translated as a ‘Bailiffs village’.
 In the 19th century it was absorbed into the English language as meaning a sphere of operations or activity.

 As I consider my sphere of operations or activity, I think about the grand scope of God’s plan.

-If you look on a globe at where you live, you will notice a perspective that changes the scope of where you live.
-The spectrum of your existence is contained in a relatively very small portion of the world as a whole.
+If you look on a globe at where you live, you will notice a perspective that might change the scope of your world.
+The spectrum of your existence is contained in a relatively small portion of the world as a whole.
 Even if you were to travel a few hundred miles, it still appears very localized when considering the expanse of people scattered throughout the earth.

 A different view of our planet brings with it new considerations.

-When Jesus was issuing His great commission, He instructed His disciples on what to plan for; first off the mission was for the lost.
+When Jesus was issuing His great commission, He instructed His disciples on what to plan for; their first responsibility was for the lost.